Expand

 Analysis

 In this situation, Subsidiary A would record a goodwill impairment charge of $100 million in its standalone financial statements.
-No goodwill impairment charge would be recorded in Parent X’s consolidated financial statements because, at the Parent X level, there was no impairment of goodwill indicated by step one of the annual goodwill impairment test.
+No goodwill impairment charge would be recorded in Parent X’s consolidated financial statements because, at the Parent X level, there was no impairment of goodwill as a result of performing the annual quantitative goodwill impairment test.

-Although equity-method investments are accounted for under ASC 323-10 rather than ASC 805, the difference between the acquisition cost of an equity-method investment and the amount of the investor’s underlying equity in the net assets of the investee should be accounted for as if the investee were a consolidated subsidiary.
-Therefore, a portion of the difference may be attributable to goodwill (equity-method goodwill), which is neither amortized nor separately reported outside the equity-method investment.
-The total carrying amount of the equity-method investment should be reviewed for impairment in accordance with ASC 350-20-35-59.
-ASC 323-10-35-32 states that the impairment standard for an equity-method investment is “a loss in value of an investment that is other than a temporary decline.”
-When a determination is made that an other-than-temporary decline exists, the equity-method investment should be written down to its fair value, which then establishes a new cost basis.
+Although equity method investments are accounted for under ASC 323-10 rather than ASC 805, the difference between the acquisition cost of an equity method investment and the amount of the investor’s underlying equity in the net assets of the investee should be accounted for as if the investee were a consolidated subsidiary.
+Therefore, a portion of the difference may be attributable to goodwill (equity method goodwill), which is not separately reported outside the equity method investment.
+Equity method goodwill is not amortized unless a private company/not-for-profit entity makes an accounting policy election to apply the accounting alternative for amortizing goodwill (see BCG 9.11).
+As described in ASC 350-20-35-59, equity method goodwill should not be tested for impairment in accordance with ASC 350-20; rather, the total carrying amount of the equity method investment should be reviewed for impairment in accordance with ASC 323.
+ASC 323-10-35-32 states that the impairment standard for an equity method investment is “a loss in value of an investment that is other than a temporary decline.”
+When a determination is made that an other-than-temporary decline exists, the equity method investment should be written down to its fair value, which then establishes a new cost basis.

 9.9.6 Allocation of impairment to goodwill components for tax purposes